eclipse-cyclonedds/cyclonedds/docs/GettingStarted/src/Helloworld-CXX/dds-cxx-hello-world-publisher-source-code.md

 ```

-After this loop, we are sure that a matching reader has been discovered.
-Now, we commence the writing of the data instance.
+After this loop, we are certain that a matching reader has been discovered.
+Now, we can commence the writing of the data instance.
 First, the data must be created and initialized

 ```
 HelloWorldData::Msg msg(1, "Hello World");
 ```

-Then we can send the data instance of the keyed message.
+Send the data instance of the keyed message.

 ```
 writer.write(msg);
 ```

-After writing the data to the writer, the _DDS-CXX Hello World_ example check if there still have matching subscriber(s) available.
+After writing the data to the writer, the _DDS-CXX Hello World_ example checks if there is still a matching subscriber(s) available.
 If there is a matching subscriber(s), the example waits for 50ms and start publishing the data again.
 If no matching subscriber is found, then the publisher program is ended.

 ```
 return EXIT_SUCCESS;